 He has also published onextensively on ways of improving the relationship between public health research and policy makers.

-He is director of the Master of Health Policy program in the Sydney School of Public Health.
+He was founding director of the Master of Health Policy program in the Sydney School of Public Health